perrybutler/rapid-server/README.md

 Rapid Server
 ============

-A very high performance web server based on .NET sockets and async I/O comparable to Node.js + Express.
+A very high performance web server utilizing .NET sockets and async I/O comparable to Node.js + Express.

 Based on research and concepts from my [[dotnetsockets]](https://github.com/perrybutler/dotnetsockets) project, this is the next evolution of it.